wise_profile

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single short sentence, which is concise.
-However, it could be slightly more informative without losing brevity.
+The description is a single sentence, concise and to the point.
+It is appropriately sized for a simple tool, though it could be slightly more informative without losing conciseness.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.